-DO THIS.
-If there is a good faith belief that confidential information is being shared, report the matter to the Law Department, Ethics and Compliance team or the Ombudsman's office so TE can conduct an appropriate inquiry or investigation.
+If there is reasonable grounds or belief that confidential information is being shared, report the matter to the Law Department, Ethics and Compliance team or the Ombudsman's office so TE can conduct an appropriate inquiry or investigation.

 You overhear an employee in another department making offensive remarks to someone.
-DO THIS.

 Inappropriate comments or offensive remarks violate our values and may constitute harassment.
 It is incumbent on you to promote a mutually respectful workplace.
 Tell the employee that such behavior violates our Guide and is unacceptable.
 Stop the issue immediately and report it.

-An employee who made a good faith report is afraid of getting fired.
-DO THIS.
+An employee who made a report based on reasonable grounds or belief is afraid of getting fired.

 Reassure the employee that he or she did the right thing by reporting the matter.
-TE has a strict no-retaliation policy for reports made in good faith.
+TE has a strict no-retaliation policy for reports made based on reasonable grounds or belief (TEC-01-74 Workplace Non-Retaliation Policy).